-PHILADELPHIA (AP) — A Pennsylvania chemical company has agreed to pay a $1.3 million fine for shipping tons of a methamphetamine ingredient to Mexico without knowing how it would be used or who was receiving it.
+PHILADELPHIA (AP) — A chemical company agreed to pay a $1.3 million fine for shipping tons of a methamphetamine ingredient to Mexico without knowing how it would be used or who was receiving it.

 MMA is federally regulated because it can be used to make meth.

 The U.S. Drug Enforcement Administration started investigating in 2011 after finding evidence of some of the company's missing shipments in southern Arizona.